DillK/TicTacToe/v1/readme.md

 Before we get to the meat and potatoes of the project, let us first get some modeling out of the way.

 ## The Rules of Tic Tac Toe
 Tic Tac Toe is a game between two players.
-One player is represented with the symbol <b>X</b>, and the other with the symbol <b>O</b>.
+One player is represented with the symbol **X**, and the other with the symbol **O**.
 The players will play on a board comprised of a empty n x n grid, where n is greater than 2.
 The standard default is a 3 x 3 grid.
-Each cell in the grid can be either <b>Empty / X / O</b>.
+Each cell in the grid can be either **Empty / X / O**.
 In alternating turns the players will place their symbols on the grid.
 A player cannot replace the other players symbol.
 In order to win the game the players need to get their symbols in linear line across the entire board either by row, column, or diagonally.
-If all the cells are filled, and neither player has met the win condtions, the game ends in a tie.
+If all the cells are filled, and neither player has met the win conditions, the game ends in a tie.

 With this information we can start modeling our game.

 ## Modeling
 Let's start with the TicTacToeCell.
 So let's review our requirements:
-1. ✅ A cell can have 3 values - <b>Empty / X / O</b>
+1. ✅ A cell can have 3 values - **Empty / X / O**
 2. ✅ A cell can be a part of a win condition.

 Easy!

-### TicTacToeCell
+## TicTacToeCell
 ```javascript
 /**
  * Struct to hold the relevant values for Tic Tac Toe